 Now, this figure is only on immigration.

-We need to add the notable number of those who don’t want to know God.
+We also need to add the notable number of people in New Zealand who don’t want to know God.

 Aren’t these enough to make us think seriously about sending missionaries to local international communities instead of only always sending missionaries abroad?

-Below are two illustrations of missions that I hope would influence us to consider seriously sending missionaries to local missions.
+Below are two illustrations of missions that I hope would give us a wider mission outlook and would influence us to consider seriously sending missionaries to local missions.

 1. Traditional World Missions Image